mewtamer/Bash-Scripts/README.md

 Script for backing up/restoring the root partition of a Linux system using PartImage.

-seed.sh
-Script for batch starting abtorrent.

 tagNoChapterTitles.sh
 Script for tagging chapters of a flac-ripped Audiobook where chapters are untitled.

 tag.sh
 Skeleton of a script for tagging audiobooks with named chapters.

-tagUntested.sh
-An untested script to improve on the above tag scripts.

 trackTitles.sh
 Script that generates a list of track titles from filenames.